ktbarrett/pyhdltypes/docs/index.rst

     pip install hdltypes

-Or you can get the latest version by installing from github.
+Or you can get the latest version by installing from Github.

 .. code-block::